Launceston to Hobart Yacht Race: Inaugural Race - 2007

 In the inaugural year in 2007, 17 yachts participated in a number of classes.
 The inaugural race produced one winner for both line and handicap honors, Host Plus Executive.

 Host Plus Executive achieved in the inaugural Launceston to Hobart race what Rani did in the inaugural Sydney to Hobart Yacht Race in 1945, winning line and handicap honors.

 Results

-Line honors winners
+Line honours winners

-1 Race distance was increase in 2009 (280 to 285 nautical mile course).
+1 Race distance was increased in 2009 (280 to 285 nautical mile course).
 The 2009 race started from Inspection Head on the Tamar River at Beauty Point instead of at Low Head at the mouth of the river, increasing the length of the race to 285 nautical mile.

 2 Only seven finishers in fleet.

 3 Due to lack of wind the start line was changed to a new line six nautical mile down the Tamar River and out of the river at Low Head.
 There were 8 retirements in 2018.